Efficient CSL Model Checking Using Stratification: Related Work

 \section{Related Work}

-The logic CSL was first proposed in~\cite{AzizSSB96}, in which it is shown to be decidable.
-Our paper gives a practical solution: it shows that it can be approximated efficiently.
-For the case of single until path formula, Baier \emph{et al.}~\cite{hermanns_ctmc} have presented an approximate algorithm for the model checking problem.
+The logic CSL was first proposed in~\cite{AzizSSB96}, in which the model checking problem is shown to be decidable.
+Our paper gives a practical solution: it shows that the relevant probabilities can be approximated efficiently.
+For the case of binary until path formula, Baier \emph{et al.}~\cite{hermanns_ctmc} have presented an approximate algorithm for the model checking problem.
 Their method can be considered a special case of our approach.

+Baier \emph{et al.}~\cite{BaierCHKS07-asCSL} defined a logic asCSL that uses so-called programs as path formulas, i.\,e.\@ regular expressions over state formulas and actions.
+Programs can express multiple until formulas of the form $\phi_1 \until{[0,b)} \phi_2 \until{[0,b)} \cdots \until{[0,b)} \phi_k$ because asCSL cannot restrict the duration of individual program phases.
+The model checking algorithm translates the program to an automaton almost equal to the one in Fig.~\ref{fig:buechi}.
+Our work generalizes the method to multiple until formulas with multiple time bounds.

-Recently, Donatelli \emph{et al.}~\cite{DonatelliHS09} have extended CSL such that path properties can be expressed via a \emph{deterministic timed automata (DTA) with a single clock.} In~\cite{ChenHKM09}, this trajectory is taken further and DTA specifications with multiple clocks are considered.
+More recently, Donatelli \emph{et al.}~\cite{DonatelliHS09} have extended CSL such that path properties can be expressed via a deterministic timed automata (DTA) with a single clock.
+Chen \emph{et al.}~\cite{ChenHKM09-lmcs} take this approach further and consider DTA specifications with multiple clocks as well.

-In principle, for a CSL formula $\phi=f_1\until{I_2}f_2 \until{I_2}\ldots f_k$, one can translate a CSL formula to a DTA with single clock.
-For an until formula, the basic structure would look like similar to Fig.~\ref{fig:buechi}, but DTA also includes all timing information by making up to $k$ copies of each location.
-This would leads to a DTA with $\mathcal{O}(k^2)$ many states and transitions: an example construction with $k=4$ is given in Appendix~\ref{sec:translate}.
-Afterwards, one has to build the product of the CTMC and the DTA specification, apply the region construction, and then solve a system of integral equations.
-The complexity of such an algorithm is analysed in~\cite{ChenHKM09}, which is $\mathcal{O}(k^4 m \lambda c + k^9 |S|^3)$ for the DTA corresponding to the CSL formula $\phi$, where $c$ is the maximal width of a region in the DTA.
-Notice our complexity is only $\mathcal{O}(m\lambda b k)$ for the case $b=\sup I_{k-1}<\infty$.
+In principle, one can translate a multiple until formula to a DTA with a single clock.
+Its basic structure would look similar to Fig.~\ref{fig:buechi}, but Donatelli's and Chen's DTAs also include all timing information and would have a size in $\mathcal{O}(k^2)$ -- an example construction with $k=4$ is given in Appendix~\ref{sec:translate}.
+To check whether a CTMC satisfies a DTA specification, they build the product of the two, apply the region construction, and then solve a system of integral equations.
+Chen's method, applied directly to our specifications, would amount to a complexity in $\mathcal{O}(k^4 \lvert S \rvert \lambda c + k^9 \lvert S \rvert^3)$, where $c$ is the largest difference between time constraints (roughly comparable to $b$ in Lem.~\ref{lemma:complexity}).
+Note that our algorithm has only a complexity in $\mathcal{O}(\lvert \R \rvert k \cdot \lambda b)$ if $b=\sup I_{k-1}<\infty$ or $\mathcal{O}(\lvert \R \rvert k \cdot \lambda b + (\lvert S \rvert k)^3)$ otherwise.